-Traditionally authors transfer all or selected rights to a publisher as part of the publishing process.
+As part of the publishing process, authors may transfer all or selected rights to a publisher.
 The author keeps some rights by standard agreement, by using an addendum, or by negotiation.
 Most commonly, authors keep the right to self-archive a final author manuscript version (either before or after peer review).
 Sometimes there is an embargo.
-Less commonly a final published version can be self-archived with or without an embargo.